 Visiting Angels® is committed to reducing hospital readmissions through our Ready-Set-Go Home program.
-Ready-Set-Go Home provides care recipients with skilled, non-medical home care during the period following a hospital discharge.
+Ready-Set-Go Home provides care recipients with skilled, essential personal home care services during the period following a hospital discharge.
 We’ll help you coordinate your loved one’s transition home, assist your loved one during this transition, and support your loved one through their first weeks home from the hospital.

 Three-Prong Approach to Reducing Hospital Readmissions

 The vast majority of preventable re-hospitalizations could be avoided by following doctors’ orders.
 But after a serious injury or illness, even the most basic tasks can be difficult or impossible for elderly adults.
 For seniors to follow doctors’ orders during this period, they need extensive outside support.

 Our Ready-Set-Go Home program is designed to give seniors this much-needed support, increasing the odds of a full or partial recovery and reducing hospital readmission risks.
 We provide our home care services in accordance with medical directives and in conjunction with care provided by clients’ family and friends.
 Our services are customized for every client, ensuring your loved one receives care tailored to their specific needs.

 The Ready-Set-Go Home program uses a three-prong approach for reducing hospital readmissions: